-In terms of global risks, changes in the business environment. and contributions to the SDGs via business activities, we listed the items of "impacts on society and the environment" and "future financial impacts on the Group" for the Daigas Group, using the GRI Standards, etc. as
+In terms of global risks, changes in the business environment, and contributions to the SDGs via business activities, we listed the items of "impacts on society and the environment" and "future financial impacts on the Group" for the Daigas Group, using the GRI Standards, etc. as a reference.

-For "future financial impacts on the group," we considered what we aim to be, issues, and risks for FY2031.3 by each organization and business domain within the Daigas Group.
-For "impacts on society and the environment," we had deliberations by taking into account the opinions of external experts.
+For "future financial impacts on We considered the impacts the group," we considered what of each item in both we aim to be, issues, and risks "impacts on society and for FY2031.3 by each the environment" and organization and business domain "future financial impacts on within the Daigas Group.
+For the group" in terms of risks "impacts on society and the and opportunities, scored environment," we had deliberations the degree of significance, by taking into account the and identified materiality. opinions of external experts.